Kotlin Multiplatform Help

 One of the major Kotlin Multiplatform use cases is sharing code between mobile platforms.
 You can share application logic between iOS and Android apps and write platform-specific code only when you need to implement a native UI or work with platform APIs.

-4. For iOS, select the Do not share UI option to keep the UI native.
+6. For iOS, select the Do not share UI option to keep the UI native.

-Kotlin Multiplatform wizard
+Create Kotlin Multiplatform project

 Examine the project structure

-Each Kotlin Multiplatform project includes three modules:
+This Kotlin Multiplatform project includes the following modules:

-• composeApp is a Kotlin module that builds into an Android application.
+• androidApp is a Kotlin module that builds into an Android application.
 It uses Gradle as the build system.
 The composeApp module depends on and uses the shared module as a regular Android library.

 • iosApp is an Xcode project that builds into an iOS application.
-It depends on and uses the shared module as an iOS framework.
-The shared module can be used as a regular framework or as a CocoaPods dependency.
-By default, the Kotlin Multiplatform wizard creates projects that use the regular framework dependency.
+It depends on the sharedLogic module, which is exported as an iOS framework.
+Kotlin Multiplatform projects created using the IDE wizard use the regular framework dependency through direct integration.

 Basic Multiplatform project structure

-The common source set contains shared Kotlin code, and platform source sets use Kotlin code specific to each target.
+The sharedLogic module contains the androidMain, commonMain, and iosMain source sets.
+The commonMain source set contains shared Kotlin code, and platform source sets use Kotlin code specific to each target.
 Kotlin/JVM is used for androidMain and Kotlin/Native for iosMain:

 Source sets and modules structure